-- Maintain your voice mail box to ensure it doesn’t get full and will no longer accept messages
+- Maintain your voicemail inbox to ensure it doesn’t get full and will no longer accept messages

-To this I’ll add the following tips I found in a May 2017 NY Post article by Virginia Backaitis entitled Veterans have a tough transition from military to office.
-Bakaitis interviewed veterans Richard Jones, Tim Williamson, and Michael Abrams whose advice included:
+To this I’ll add the following tips I found in a May 2017 NY Post article by Virginia Backaitis titled Veterans Have a Tough Transition from Military to Office.
+Bakaitis interviewed veterans Richard Jones, Tim Williamson and Michael Abrams who gave the following advice:

-How much do you know about the company you’re pursuing?
+- How much do you know about the company you’re pursuing?
+Peruse its website.

 - If the company is publicly traded, download its two most recent annual reports, and read them.

 - Use Google to research and read news stories across at least the last six months